tact-lang/pitaya/docs/SPECIFICATION.md

 Failure classification for offline runs: if a task runs with `offline` and fails due to blocked egress, classify as `error_type="network"`, set `network_egress="offline"` in the payload, and include `egress=offline` in the human message for clarity.

 **Session Groups**: To maintain session continuity across multiple tasks (e.g., plan → implement → refine), strategies supply a `session_group_key` in `ctx.run`.
 Containers and the `/home/node` named volume are keyed by this group (default = the task key).
 Passing the same `session_group_key` for related tasks ensures they share the same session volume; passing a different key isolates sessions.
-Volume scope is configurable via `runner.session_volume_scope = "run" | "global"` (default: `"run"`).
-In `"global"` scope, the volume name omits the `run_id` so sessions can be reused across runs; this requires explicit `--allow-global-session-volume` to prevent cross-contamination between different model/tool configs; in `"run"` scope, volumes are run‑scoped and MUST be unique per strategy execution to avoid Docker's copy-up race when multiple containers mount the same named volume concurrently.
+By default, volumes are run‑scoped and MUST be unique per strategy execution to avoid Docker's copy-up race when multiple containers mount the same named volume concurrently.
+A global scope is available but requires explicit `--allow-global-session-volume` consent.

 Global scope naming: `orc_home_g{GHASH}`.